DragonSenses/Curiosity/TypeScript/7. Classes/classes.md

 ### **Type-only Field Declarations**

-When target >= ES2022 or useDefineForClassFields is true, class fields are initialized after the parent class constructor completes, overwriting any value set by the parent class.
+When `target >= ES2022` or [useDefineForClassFields](https://www.typescriptlang.org/tsconfig#useDefineForClassFields) is `true`, class fields are initialized after the parent class constructor completes, overwriting any value set by the parent class.
 This can be a problem when you only want to re-declare a more accurate type for an inherited field.
-To handle these cases, you can write declare to indicate to TypeScript that there should be no runtime effect for this field declaration.
+To handle these cases, you can write `declare` to indicate to TypeScript that there should be no runtime effect for this field declaration.

 ```ts
 interface Animal {